Weight Uncertainty in Neural Networks

 All notation will be kept as close to that of the paper as possible.
 We can apply Bayes Rule onto the weights \(\mathbf{w}\) of a neural network, given data \(\mathcal{D}\):

-\[P(\mathbf{w} \vert \mathcal{D}) = \frac{P(\mathcal{D} \vert \mathbf{w})P(\mathbf{w})}{P(\mathcal{D})} \left( = \frac{P(\mathcal{D} \vert \mathbf{w})P(\mathbf{w})}{\int{P(\mathcal{D} \vert\mathbf{w})P(\mathbf{w})\mathrm{d}\mathbf{w}}} \right)\]
+\[P(\mathbf{w} \vert \mathcal{D}) = \frac{P(\mathcal{D} \vert \mathbf{w})P(\mathbf{w})}{P(\mathcal{D})} \left( = \frac{P(\mathcal{D} \vert \mathbf{w})P(\mathbf{w})}{\int{P(\mathcal{D} \vert\mathbf{w})P(\mathbf{w})\mathrm{d}\mathbf{w}}} \right)\]\(\mathbf{w}\) are the weights of the model.

 \(\mathcal{D}\) is the training data in the form of a set \((x_i,y_i)_i\), where \(x_i\) is an input and \(y_i\) is the correct output.